MrUzbek00/NPoint/README.md

 │   ├── json_grid.png
 │   └── api_example.png
 └── manage.py
+---

 🔒 Privacy Policy
-By using Npoint Uz, you agree that:
+-By using Npoint Uz, you agree that:

-JSON content belongs to you
+  -JSON content belongs to you

-Public APIs are open access
+  -Public APIs are open access

-Tokens are your responsibility
+  -Tokens are your responsibility

-See Privacy Policy for details.
+**See Privacy Policy for details.**
+---
 🤝 Contributing
 We welcome contributions from the community!